Infant’s death blamed on car seat straps that were too tight - NewsBreak

 Ford was charged Friday with neglect of a dependent resulting in serious bodily injury, a felony.
 Court documents show she has a court hearing Tuesday.

-Injuries to the baby, who weighed 8 pounds, 2 oz. at his wellness check days prior to his death, appeared to be because the buckles and straps on his car seat were too tight, court documents said.Police looking for woman who kidnapped baby
+Injuries to the baby, who weighed 8 pounds, 2 oz. at his wellness check days prior to his death, appeared to be because the buckles and straps on his car seat were too tight, court documents said.What cultural consequences could Will Smith face after Chris Rock slap?

 On May 26, 2021 around 11:14 a.m., Ford noticed that her son was unresponsive after driving 12 to 15 minutes from her house to her mother’s in Yoder.
 Ford thought her son had fallen asleep, Detective Corporal Gabe Furnish of the Allen County Sheriff’s Department wrote in the probable cause.